simonrenger/simonrenger/content/project/matze/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-Matze is a matze generator tool chain consisting out of multiple matze generator algorithms.
-It contains an commandline tool to generate mazes.
-The commandline tool is written in C# (.Net Core).
+Matze is my maze generator tool chain consisting out of multiple maze generator algorithms.
+It contains a command line tool to generate mazes.
+The command line tool is written in C# (.Net Core).

 This project was born to give me a playground to practice API design in C# and C++.
 The main goal for this project is it to create a similar API in my C++ Lib as well as in my C# lib.

 - [Matze C#](https://github.com/simonrenger/matze-csharp).
 - [Matze C++](https://github.com/simonrenger/matze-cpp).